 There are many benefits of plant-based eating.
 But is it safe to exclude meat when you’ve got a whole-grain bun in the oven?
-Registered dietitian Julia Zumpano, RD, shares her tips for being a pro at pregnancy while still being pro-plants.
+Registered dietitian Julia Zumpano, RD, LD, shares her tips for being a pro at pregnancy while still being pro-plants.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Vegetarianism and pregnancy: Protein is the weak link

 Vegetarian diets are nutritional powerhouses because they are:

 - Loaded with vitamins and minerals.

 The tricky part of eating vegetarian while you’re pregnant, explains Zumpano, is that your protein needs increase during those months.